A village at war: When Irvington mourned its fallen Great War heroes

 At that time Sgt.
 Kindervatter was laid to rest in the Meuse-Argonne American Cemetery and Memorial in Romagne-sous-Montfaucon, Departement de la Meuse, Lorraine, France beside Belleau Wood, site of Pvt.
 McGovern's final battlefield.

-American Expeditionary Forces commander Maj.
+Maj.
 Gen. John J. "Black Jack" Pershing pins the Distinguished Service Cross on Lt.
 Col. J. M. Cullison, commander of the 26th Infantry Regiment, 1st Division, in France on Sept.
 7, 1918.
-Pictured with his back towards the camera is Maj.
+Pictured with his back to the camera is Maj.
 Gen. Charles P. Summerall, the 1st Division's commander..
-Those three officers commanded Irvington hero Louis B. Kindervatter who died a the Battle of Soissons on July 19, 1918.
-(National Archives and Records Administration, U.S. Army War College Historical Section, World War I Branch, Wikimedia Commons public domain) |
+The three officers commanded Irvington hero Louis B. Kindervatter who died at the Battle of Soissons on July 19, 1918.

-The Soissons campaign was part of the Allies' Aisne-Marne counter-offensive drawn up to reverse gains Imperial Germany made in its since-stalled spring 1918 offensive.
+The Soissons campaign was part of the Allies' Aisne-Marne counter-offensive drawn up to reverse gains Imperial Germany made in its stalled spring 1918 offensive.
 The goal of the battle was to cut off Kaiser Wilhelm II's two Marne salient road and rail supply lines between Soisson and Chateau-Thierry.
 It would theoretically force the Germans to retreat to their pre-offensive lines.

 The battle was the turning point of the war.
 Germany went on the defensive for the rest of the war before the Nov.
 11 armistice.